manarshaar/DataBaseProject/README.md

 ![](images/sc9.png)

-#### You can find other screenshots of the application while running in the // folder.
+#### You can find other screenshots of the application while running in the images folder.